Applying functionals

 5

-FUNCALL causes function with arguments
+FUNCALL calls function with arguments

 (nil funcall obj fn x1 x2 … xn)